Thej02/GlitchyRose/README.md

 # GlitchyRose :)

 > **Save the Digital Rose before it gets corrupted.**
+> "Every wrong guess fades the rose... every correct guess brings it back to life."

 A cute pastel-themed word guessing game inspired by the classic Hangman game, reimagined with a modern aesthetic, smooth animations, and an engaging gameplay experience.